klauer/epics-sumo-mirror/doc/reference-sumo.rst

 * disabled the :term:`build` should no longer be used
 * incomplete the :term:`build` is defined but not all module directories are created
+* broken the :term:`build` is broken and should be deleted

 Configuration Files
 +++++++++++++++++++